 If Congress intends one statute to repeal an earlier statute or section of a statute in toto, it usually says so directly in the repealing act.
 There are other occasions when Congress intends one statute to supersede an earlier statute to the extent of conflict, but intends the earlier statute to remain in effect for other purposes.
 This too is often spelled out, usually in a section captioned "effect on existing law," "construction with other laws," or the like. "[It] can be strongly presumed that Congress will specifically address language on the statute books that it wishes to change."
 Not infrequently, however, conflicts arise between the operation of two federal statutes that are silent as to their relationship.
 In such a case, courts will try to harmonize the two so that both can be given effect.
 A court "must read [two allegedly conflicting] statutes to give effect to each if [it] can do so while preserving their sense and purpose."
-Only if provisions of two different federal statutes are "irreconcilably conflicting," or "if the later act covers the whole subject of the earlier one and is clearly intended as a substitute," will courts apply the rule that to persuade, if lacking power to control."
+Only if provisions of two different federal statutes are "irreconcilably conflicting," or "if the later act covers the whole subject of the depend upon the thoroughness evident in its consideration, the validity of its reasoning, its consistency with earlier and later pronouncements, and all those factors which give it power to persuade, if lacking power to control."
 323 U.S. at 140.

-137 See, e.g., Aluminum Co. v.
+141 See, e.g., Aluminum Co. v.
 Central Lincoln Util.
 Dist., 467 U.S. 380, 390 (1984).

-138 See, e.g., Investment Co.
+142 See, e.g., Investment Co.
 Inst. v.
 Camp, 401 U.S. 617, 626-27 (1971).

-139 See, e.g., Udall v.
+143 See, e.g., Udall v.
 Tallman, 380 U.S. 1, 16 (1965).

-140 See, e.g., General Electric Co. v.
+144 See, e.g., General Electric Co. v.
 Gilbert, 429 U.S. 125, 142-43 (1976).

-141 United States v.
+145 United States v.
 Fausto, 484 U.S. 439, 453 (1988).

-142 Watt v.
+146 Watt v.
 Alaska, 451 U.S. 259, 267 (1981).
 See also Lewis v.
 Lewis & Clark Marine, Inc., 531 U.S. 438 (2001) (reconciling "tension" between the saving to suitors clause and the Limitation of Liability Act); Ruckelshaus v.
 Monsanto Co., 467 U.S. 986, 1017-18 (1984) (rejecting a contention that the Federal Insecticide, Fungicide, and Rodenticide Act repealed by implication a Tucker Act remedy for governmental taking of property without just compensation, and reconciling the two statutes by implying a requirement that remedies under FIFRA must be exhausted before relief under the Tucker Act could be obtained).
 But see Stewart v.
 Smith, 673 F.2d 485, 492 (D.C.
 Cir.
 1982) (interpreting a statute authorizing agency heads to set maximum age limits for law enforcement officers as an exception to the Age Discrimination in Employment Act).
 Even though the laws might have been harmonized through a "strained reading," the court concluded that doing so would thwart the maximum age law's sense and purpose.
 The Stewart court relied on legislative history to find a "clear" congressional intent "to employ maximum entry ages as a means towards securing a 'young and vigorous' work force of law enforcement officers," and concluded that furtherance of this policy required "consideration of factors not ordinarily accounted for" under ADEA procedures.

-143 Watt v.
-Alaska, supra n.142, at 266.
+147 Watt v.
+Alaska, supra n.146, at 266.